KristanLaimon/KristanLaimon/README.md

 - [ ] 📚 Learning C# and .NET
 - [ ] 👀 Learning SQL....
-- [ ]  🌱 Once I get enough of C#, got through HTML, CSS and JavaScript
+- [ ]  🌱 Once I get enough of C#, I gotta go through HTML, CSS and JavaScript
 - [ ]  👋 Improve this bio-resume in the future

 Notes: